-How do individual differences variables influence adolescent snacking - the role of eating that affects individuals' eating behaviour.
+Over recent decades, eating style has emerged as an important individual difference characteristic that affects individuals' eating behaviour.
 Most studies investigating eating styles and dietary practice have focused on three unhealthy eating styles: emotional eating, external eating and restrained eating (Keller & Siegrist, 2015; Shukri, Jones, & Conner, 2018).

-Unhealthy eating styles: Emotional eating, external eating and restrained eating been suggested as the fundamental cause of human obesity.
+Overeating stimulated by emotional and environmental cues in the absence of hunger has been suggested as the fundamental cause of human obesity.
 Kaplan and Kaplan (1957) firstly proposed their Psychosomatic Theory which considers excessive eating as a reaction to emotional arousal, i.e., emotional eating.
 While many people feel a loss of appetite when they are angry, anxious or irritated, some are more inclined to (over)eat in response to negative emotions.
 Based on the observations of obese children, Bruch (1964) suggested that these children learned to label negative feelings as hunger.
 Thus, it has been argued that they cannot distinguish the emotional arousal states from hunger, and develop the habit of overeating as an coping strategy to reduce their negative feelings by eating (Ganley, 1989).